-Under the Acute Care Collective Agreement, the Employer is responsible to cover salary costs for leave of absence shifts for several members in each DHA to attend Annual and/or Provincial meetings.
-Also the Employer has the responsibility to cover leave of absence shifts for BUGLM Committee members to attend all BUGLM Meetings with the Employer, and for Provincial Negotiating Committee members in Acute Care Negotiation Meetings with the Employer.
+Under the Acute Care Collective Agreement, the Employer is responsible to cover salary costs for leave of absence shifts for members to attend Annual General Meeting and/or Provincial meetings.
+Also the Employer has the responsibility to cover leave of absence shifts for NSHA Zone Labour Management Committee(ZLMC) and IWK Labour Management Committee members to attend all such meetings with the Employer, and for Provincial Negotiating Committee members in Acute Care Negotiation Meetings with the Employer.
 For these costs the employer will not invoice the Union.